-Our supply chain management faculty members stay at the leading-edge of the industry through rigorous applied research.
+Our supply chain management faculty members stay at the leading edge of the industry by pursuing rigorous applied research.

 With academic interests that include data and decision analysis, logistics and distribution, project management and international supply chain management, Professor Han teaches EBTM 710 Logistics and Distribution.
 His research interests include humanitarian logistics, outsourcing strategies and the effects of inventory strategies and information technology investment on firm performance.
 He has received multiple awards for his outstanding research and teaching.

 Professor Li's teaching interests include e-Business, customer relationship management, and applied ERP systems.
 His research interests include team dynamics, search engine optimization, and the use of business IT solutions.
 He teaches the Customer Relationship Management course and is a 2011 recipient of the College of Business and Economics Outstanding Scholarship Award.

 Dr. Tomasi’s teaching interests include business process management, ERP systems and data analytics.
 Her research interests include data visualization, sports analytics, and STEM education.
 She teaches the Business Process Management course.

 Professor Yao's teaching interests include project management, operations management and supply chain management.
 His primary research interests include supply chain management for technology-intensive industries as well as innovative supply chain technology integration.
 Professor Yao teaches EBTM 602 Intro to Supply Chain Management and EBTM 720 Supply Chain Analytics.